Marr 38 GHA 12

 The score suggests a dominant performance by the home side but they had to work very hard for their victory.
 Marr scored at opportune times and certainly took their chances.

-MARR:L.McLOUGHLIN j.SCOTT R.DALGLEISH G.PAXTON T.STEVEN C.BICKERSTAFF F.HAZEL W.FARQUHAR O.ROSSI C.HENDERSON E.HAMILTON-BULGER A.GRANT W.MILLER M.PEARCE O.ROSSI G.DICK J.EVANS A.MILL K.DIFFENTHAL
+MARR:L.McLOUGHLIN j.SCOTT R.DALGLEISH G.PAXTON T.STEVEN C.BICKERSTAFF F.HAZEL W.FARQUHAR S. ADAIR C.HENDERSON E.HAMILTON-BULGER F.GRANT R.MILLER M.PEARCE B.JOHNSTON – Subs: O.ROSSI G.DICK J.EVANS A.MILL K.DIFFENTHAL

 GHA: J.O’BRIEN C. KING R.FINDLAY M.MACFARLANE B.ADDISON R.MCCORKINDALE M.HOUSTON S.CARSON M.SCOTT S.FISHER J.AULD J.McCARTHY A.KERR J.SUTHERLAND L.MAVUNGA L.BARRON M.FOX S.MULHOLLAND J.EDGAR G.MOLLISON